GastaGaming/xmasMegaJam2020/README.md

    If build was successful you can find Release builds in C:\U\Urho3D_Home\bin\ and test one of those exe files.
 4. Set your Urho3D enviroment
+   Go to System Properties -> Environment Variables.
+   Add new User bariable give variable name "URHO3D_HOME" and set path to C:/u/Urho3D_Home
+5. Build this project
+   After all that you are ready to build this project Go to this project folder and open cmake.
+   Set source to project root and build binaries same.

    ```